jkunze/n2t-eggnog/t/n2t/e/n2t_apidoc.rst

   wg "$b/a/sam/b?ark:/99999/fk4f30n.fetch _t"

-You can change an element at any time using another "set" command with a different value.
+You can change an element at any time using another ``set`` command with a different value.
 Again, the identifier string you bind to doesn't have to have been created using an N2T minter; you may bind any identifier string of your choice.
 Also, you may bind any number of elements, of any name